-A complete praevia will require caesarean section for delivery to avoid the risk of fetal and maternal haemorrhage.
+A complete praevia will require a caesarean section for delivery to avoid the risk of fetal and maternal haemorrhage.

 - 1. Dashe JS, Mcintire DD, Ramus RM et-al. Persistence of placenta previa according to gestational age at ultrasound detection.
 Obstet Gynecol.
 2002;99 (5 Pt 1): 692-7. - Pubmed citation

 - 2. Elsayes KM, Trout AT, Friedkin AM et-al. Imaging of the placenta: a multimodality pictorial review.
 Radiographics.
 29 (5): 1371-91. doi:10.1148/rg.295085242 - Pubmed citation

 - 3. Carol Benson MD.
 Ultrasonography in obstetrics and gynocology, a practical approach, Thieme.
 (2007) ISBN:1588906124.
 Read it at Google Books - Find it at Amazon